Enable password hash synchronization to Azure Active Directory Domain Services

 - Getting started with Password Management in Azure AD

 - Enable password hash synchronization to Azure Active Directory Domain Services for a synced Azure AD tenant

-- Administer an Azure Active Directory Domain Services-managed domain
+- Manage an Azure AD Domain Services domain

 - Join a Windows virtual machine to an Azure Active Directory Domain Services-managed domain